 PlanaFlor: Brazil’s Green New Deal for Nature-Based Economic Recovery

-PlanaFlor's Impact
+PlanaFlor's impact

-Until now, PlanaFlor identified approximately 75 million hectares of degraded pastures across Brazil, prioritizing 44 million hectares for recovery and conversion by 2030.
+Until 2025, PlanaFlor identified approximately 75 million hectares of degraded pastures across Brazil, prioritizing 44 million hectares for recovery and conversion by 2030.
 This included 12 million hectares for agriculture, 20 million for agroforestry and integrated systems, and 12 million for restoring native vegetation.
 These findings underscored the potential for sustainable land use to drive carbon mitigation, ecosystem recovery, and rural development.

-CSF's Role
+CSF's role

 - Strategic design for conservation and reforestation: developing a national strategy to prioritize forest restoration and offsets based on ecosystem service demands, such as water supply, carbon storage, and biodiversity, while aligning with legal requirements and economic opportunities.